 When workloads arrive too rapidly for the production process to manage, a bottleneck emerges in a production system (such as an assembly line or a computer network).
-Delays and higher production costs are frequently caused by the bottleneck’s inefficiency.
+The bottleneck’s inefficiency frequently causes delays and higher production costs.

 Is it true that the CPU has an impact on the FPS?

-Your CPU’s capacity affects your FPS, but your GPU has a greater impact.
+Your CPU’s capacity affects your FPS, but your GPU has a more significant impact.
 So that there isn’t a bottleneck, the CPU and GPU must be balanced.

-A good CPU is still crucial, even if it won’t have as much of an influence.
-RAM does have an influence on FPS, but how much depends on the amount of RAM you have, if it’s dual channeled, and how fast it is.
+A good CPU is still crucial, even if it will have less of an influence.
+RAM impacts FPS, but how much depends on the amount of RAM you have, if it’s dual channeled, and how fast it is.

-When compared to upgrading your GPU or CPU, adding RAM might offer you a considerable FPS improvement.
-Even so, upgrading your RAM won’t harm you if you can afford it.
+Adding RAM might offer a considerable FPS improvement compared to upgrading your GPU or CPU.
+Even so, upgrading your RAM will only harm you if you can afford it.

 These were some of the best CPUs for GTX 1660 Super.
-All of these CPUs now fit into every budget range, allowing you to get the most out of your GTX 1600 Series graphics cards.
+These CPUs now fit into every budget range, allowing you to get the most out of your GTX 1600 Series graphics cards.

-Overall, all CPUs are excellent, but we recommend comparing their prices, as well as their functions and features.
+Overall, all CPUs are excellent, but we recommend comparing their prices and functions and features.
 It’s finally time to let your inner gamer out once you’ve decided between AMD and Intel CPUs.
-With the above-mentioned settings, you may also stream live video games.
+With the settings mentioned above, you may also stream live video games.